mads-swaps/mads-swaps.github.io/index.md

 # Strategies

+# Strategies

 ## Target and Stop Loss

 In traditional forex trading, stop and limit orders are methods to protect an investor that can be used to buy and sell currencies when a price reaches a certain level.
-Using this, a preditive model can focus only on buy opportunities and then rely on a simple strategy to determine when to sell.
+Using this, a predictive model can focus only on buy opportunities and then rely on a simple strategy to determine when to sell.
 A sell strategy defines two sell prices for a given buy opportunity.
 The first sell price is called the **target**, which is the high price that results in a profit and the next is the **stop loss**, which is the low resulting in a loss.
-When a buy opportunity is identified, and the a target and stop loss is calculated, the purchase can be made and the sell will be automatic either by the exchange or by another system that monitors the market price.
+When a buy opportunity is identified, and a target and stop loss is calculated, the purchase can be made and the sell will be automatic either by the exchange or by another system that monitors the market price.

 In the example below, a buy opportunity is identified at the close of the 4:00am candlestick at a price of `0.060497` Bitcoin (`BTC`) per 1.0 Etherum (`ETH`).
 Buying ETH at this price, a target and stop loss is calculated with a `1.0% : 0.5%` ratio, thus `0.061102` for a target and `0.060195` for a stop loss.
 The price reaches the target price eight candlesticks later or 2 hours later at 6:00am, thus securing `1.0%` profit (assuming no fees).